 Here are the elements of The White Lotus that I have tried to reflect in my list of Books for Fans of White Lotus on HBO:

+- A sinister vibe.
 Though both seasons had a death, I feel that Season Two had a more sinister vibe, which I liked a lot.
 To me it felt a bit Hichcockian.
+Season Three has TONS of foreshadowing.
+Of something…

+- Fraught relationships.
 Many of the characters are at pivotal points in their lives.
-We have newlyweds and people facing medical crises in season one, and a man who is separated from his wife in season two.
+We have newlyweds and people facing medical crises in season one, a man who is separated from his wife in season two, and a lot of people with problems in season three.

-This seems to be a big theme in thrillers and mysteries lately, perhaps driven by the recession.
-Or HBO might think that their audience likes shows similar to Big Little Lies, Succession or Showtime’s Billions.
+- Rich people behaving badly.
+This seems to be a big theme in thrillers and mysteries lately, perhaps driven shows similar to Big Little Lies, Succession or Showtime’s Billions.

 The Talented Mr. Ripley by Patricia Highsmith (1955)

-Patricia Highsmith is the queen of stories like these (you can also check out her book Strangers on a Train.)
-The Talented Mr. Ripley is a great choice of book for fans of The White Lotus.
-It’s a psychological thriller about a young American guy who is hired by a rich man to travel to Italy and bring home his son, Dickie.
+The Talented Mr. Ripley is a psychological thriller about a young American guy who is hired by a rich man to travel to Italy and bring home his wayward son, Dickie.
 It has all the White Lotus themes: Americans abroad, a sinister feel, complex relationships.
 If you scroll down, I link to the movie based on the book.

 Current Mystery and Thriller Books Like HBOs White Lotus